GovTechSG/certificate-schema/schema/1.0/README.md

 ### Step 2.
 Compute evidence hash

+Note: Skip this step if evidence is already a hash

 1. Normalise evidence object
 2. Hash individual lines
 3. Sort hashes in accending order